 - Delivering Winpopup system notifications (e.g. low balance notifications) to Windows clients running on your network.

-To run the above as Windows services, you need to run the PaperCut Application Server using a domain administrator service account rather than the local system account:
+To run the above as Windows services, you need to run the PaperCut Application Server using a domain service account rather than the local system account.
+It does not need to be a Domain Administrator account, just a domain account with local admin rights:

-- Navigate to Control Panel → Administrative Tools → Computer Management → System Tools → Local Users and Groups and create a new domain administrator service account/ local user account with domain administrator level access.
+- Navigate to Control Panel → Administrative Tools → Computer Management → System Tools → Local Users and Groups and create a new domain service account/ local user account with the adequate level of access.

 - Enable the option Password never expires.